reasonml/reasonml.github.io/src/pages/guide/language/index.md

 #### Worry-free

-Reason leverages OCaml's language design and type system to give immediate feedback in the form of compile-time errors and avoided anti-patterns.
+Reason leverages OCaml's language design and type system to give immediate feedback in the form of compile-time errors and language features that make it easy to avoid anti-patterns.

 #### Low Overhead

 Reason keeps things simple and lean.
-Thanks to this, integrating Reason into your existing JavaScript/OCaml project is [hassle-free](./gettingStarted.html#javascript-workflow).
+Thanks to this, integrating Reason into your existing [JavaScript](./getting-starded.md#javascript-workflow) or [OCaml](./getting-starded.md#native-workflow) project is hassle-free.
 Do more with less; reduce your future burden!

 #### Performant & predictable